matrix-org/synapse/docs/modules.md

 Note that this callback function processes incoming events coming via federation traffic (on top of client traffic).
-This means denying an event might cause the local copy of the room's history to diverge from the ones of remote servers.
+This means denying an event might cause the local copy of the room's history to diverge from that of remote servers.
 This may cause federation issues in the room.
 It is strongly recommended to only deny events using this callback function if the sender is a local user, or in a private federation in which all servers are using the same module, with the same configuration.